 Bob Stein is a Founder Member of if:book.

 He is Director and founder of the Institute for the Future of the Book (USA) and founder of The Voyager Company.
 For 13 years he led the development of over 300 titles in ‘The Criterion Collection’, a series of definitive films on videodisc, and more than 75 CD ROM titles including the CD Companion to Beethoven’s Ninth Symphony, ‘Who Built America’, and the Voyager edition of ‘Macbeth’.
 Previous to Voyager, Stein worked with Alan Kay in the Research Group at Atari on a variety of electronic publishing projects.
-11 years ago, Stein started ‘Night Kitchen’ to develop authoring tools for the next generation of electronic publishing.
-That work is now being continued at the Institute for the Future of the Book.
+Next, Stein started ‘Night Kitchen’ to develop authoring tools for the next generation of electronic publishing.
+That work was continued at the Institute for the Future of the Book.

 Luke Roberts Luke is a freelance writer and communications consultant.
 He works with publishers and charities helping them to communicate what they do and engage with funders, new audiences and existing supporters.
 Luke is currently Collaborative Writer in Residence at IFSO Press, helping to organise events for writers interested in working together to amplify their work.
 Luke has written for Resurgence, Rhythm Circus and The Daily Mail.
 His PR work for publishers has resulted in his words appearing in local, national and international print, radio and online media.
 Luke is writing a series of books set in the future, which are about what happens to the survivors of environmental catastrophe.

 Lisa Gee is a writer, journalist who specialises in books and digital.
 She was for many years editor of the Orange Prize for Fiction website and is now studying for a PhD at Bath Spa University.

 Liz Neville is a project manager – and hawk eyed proofreader.

 Dora Meade works at PIRC, the Pubic Interest Research Centre and was previously Network Co-ordinator for Positive Money.
 She was co-ordinator of the SLED Student Led Discussion project at Leeds University, working with Ricardo Blaug.